aquachain/aquachain/README.md

 ### Some tips and tricks for hacking on Aquachain core:

 - Always `gofmt -w -l -s` before commiting.
-If you forget, adding a simple 'gofmt -w -l -s' commit works.
+If you forget, adding a simple 'gofmt -w -l -s' commit message works.
 - Before making a merge request, try `make test` to run all tests.
 If any tests pass, the PR can not be merged into the master branch.
 - Rebase: Don't `git pull` to update your branch. instead, from your branch, type `git rebase -i master` and resolve any conflicts (do this often and there wont be any!)